It has been said that there is no greater education than matriculating through the “University of Hard Knocks.”

 And what of “patience”?
 John Chrysostom (347-407 A.D.), one of the most influential figures among the “church fathers” of the post-apostolic period, described patience as “the mother of piety, fruit that never withers, a fortress that is never taken, a harbour that knows no storms” (as quoted in Barclay 1974, 145).

 But could there ever be patience in the absence of difficulty?

 Jesus once spoke of those who receive the gospel impulsively, and, for a while endure.
-Eventually, though, “tribulation and persecution” arise, and rather quickly the superficial fade away (see Matthew 13:20-21).
+Eventually, though, “tribulation and persecution” arise, and rather quickly the superficial fade away (see Matt.
+13:20-21).

-And so, while no one actively seeks suffering in his life, honesty compels us to admit that hardships do have value—great value.
+And so, while no one actively seeks to suffer, honesty compels us to admit that hardships do have value—great value.
 Certainly, the existence of suffering is not a valid reason for rejecting the Creator.

-[Note: This material is incorporated into our book, The Bible and Mental Health.]
+[Note: This material is adapted from my book, The Bible and Mental Health.]